project-bluebird/bluebird/README.md

     - Entries prefixed with 'E' contain info on episode events (start/end, file loaded)
     - Entries prefixed with 'C' contain info on commands sent to the simulator

 The rate at which aircraft data is logged to the episode files is configurable with the `SIM_LOG_RATE` variable in the settings.
 This value represents the frequency of logging in terms of the simulator time.
-This can be set at startup with the `--log_rate` option.
+This can be set at startup with the `--log-rate` option.

 The timestamps of the `logs/*` directories are the start times of the BlueBird app, whereas the timestamps in the episode file names are the start of each episode.